ooaklee/ghatd/external/observability/CONFIGURATION.md

 level for mTLS; these settings name files readable by the application process.
 Keep file contents and local paths out of diagnostics.

-Avoid contradictory endpoint schemes, `INSECURE` flags, and TLS certificate settings.
+GHATD rejects contradictory endpoint schemes, `INSECURE` flags, and TLS certificate settings before constructing an exporter.
 In the pinned log exporters, a nonempty endpoint scheme takes precedence over the insecure flag.
 Trace/metric exporters apply insecure flags after the scheme; gRPC TLS credentials introduce another precedence rule.
 An insecure HTTP trace endpoint combined with TLS client configuration is